Back to blog

 Explanation:

-• Adding animation in initializer: We call addSpinnerAnimation() within the initializer to start the animation when the view is created.
+• Adding Animation in Initializer: We call addSpinnerAnimation() within the initializer to start the animation as soon as the view is created.

 Integrating into a View Controller